KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 Before writing the code it is necessary to specify the **type** of the output produced by the script.
-Knowage has support for three different output types:
+Knowage has support for two different output types:

 - Image
 - HTML